infumap/infumap/tools/gpu/README.md

 By default the gateway listens on `127.0.0.1:8787` and forwards:

-- `/image-extract` to the image tagging service
+- `/image-extract` to the image extract service
-- `/text-embed` to the text embedding service
+- `/text-embed` to the text embed service
-- `/pdf-extract` to the text extraction service
+- `/pdf-extract` to the PDF extract service
 - `/pdf-extract/jobs` as the gateway-owned async PDF extraction job API

 The gateway also keeps legacy aliases for existing callers: